 Of course, the valuable features the Foxit Reader offers keeps its users loyal.
 Foxit Reader allows for tabbed PDF reading, measuring tools, and auto-scrolling along with the editing features.
 In version 4, Foxit has offered few more features that were earlier limited to their Pro version before.
 But unfortunately, now it too has become bloated.

-Here’s a list of few of the PDF Reader alternatives which give Foxit Reader a big run for its money.
+Here’s a list of a few of the PDF Reader alternatives which give Foxit Reader a big run for its money.

 It’s very lightweight, obviously compromising on features and capabilities; including usual important ones like browsing through pages/bookmarks, etc. If you need a quick application for reading PDFs occasionally, opt for Sumatra PDF.
 Give it a skip, if you are looking for any advanced functionality or power features.